The KCC20Minter Contract

 Purpose

-KCC20Minter is a companion covenant that controls minting for one KCC20 covenant instance.
+KCC20Minter is the example controller covenant for one KCC20 covenant instance.

-The key idea is that mint policy is not embedded directly into KCC20’s constructor or entrypoint arguments.
-Instead a separate covenant holds:
+The key idea is that issuance policy is not embedded directly into KCC20’s constructor or entrypoint arguments.
+Instead a separate controller covenant holds:

 - which KCC20 covenant it governs